loreii/heisenberg-programing/README.md

 # heisenberg-programing
-From an idea of a really"smart" colleague, the implementation of the base of heisenberg programing written in java.
+From an idea of a really "smart" colleague, the implementation of the base of heisenberg programing written in java.
+He change the state of the object each time is inspected raising exceptional random bug around the back end system.

 ## 1.Intro
  Heisenberg's uncertainty principle, is any of a variety of mathematical inequalities asserting a fundamental limit to the